* indicates required field

 • Biologic Specimens (Biorepository) - Receives biospecimens from different study collections, stores the biospecimens under optimal conditions, and distributes them to qualified investigators.

-• Data Repository - Serving as the data coordinating center for the AgingResearchBiobank, it receives, archives, maintains and distributes databases from different study collections.
-The Data Repository also analyzes stored data in response to inquiries, assists ongoing studies in preparing data for eventual archiving, coordinates cross-referencing between the two components of the AgingResearchBiobank, and manages the AgingResearchBiobank website.
+• Data Repository - Serving as the data coordinating center for the AgingResearchBiobank, it receives, archives, maintains and distributes databases and images from different study collections.
+The Data Repository also analyzes stored data and images in response to inquiries, assists ongoing studies in preparing data and images for eventual archiving, coordinates cross-referencing between the two components of the AgingResearchBiobank, and manages the AgingResearchBiobank website.

 Submitting Resources from NIA Grants